imlucas/imlucas.github.com/talks/10012016-libertyjs/slides.md

 slidenumbers: true

 # Electron at MongoDB

-From Webapp to Desktop
+From Web to Desktop

 LibertyJS Oct.
 1 2016

 ^ Welcome

-^ Thanks for having me this morning.
+^ Thanks for having me this morning

+^ Get a few logistics out of the way first

+---

+`#libertyjs` `#electron`

+@__lucas

+^ Tweet about this talk using these hashtags

+^ We'll have time for Q&A at the end but feel free to @ me instead or if we run out of time

 ---